 It’s fair to say Victor Orta didn’t have a great start to life at Leeds United.
 He had a certain amount of money to spend and a full squad to assemble and he got a lot wrong.
 It wasn’t all bad and the situation with Mateusz Klich sums up his time so far at Leeds United.
 A celebration on Saturday proved just how much he wants this club to succeed.

-Orta was filmed going mental as Leeds United bagged a late equaliser at home to Brentford at the weekend.
+Orta was filmed enjoying himself as Leeds United bagged a late equaliser at home to Brentford at the weekend.
 Some fans won’t have the theory he has turned things around.
-He has done anything to hurt the club but he did sign a variety of players who weren’t good enough.
+He hasn’t done anything to hurt the club but he did sign a variety of players who weren’t good enough.
 He also signed a few very good players and most importantly so far he came up with an idea, and idea that would change the landscape of the football club, Marcelo Bielsa.

 I said when Bielsa arrived it was a clean slate for Orta.
 He had produced one of the most outrages signings in the clubs history, backed by the funding of Andrea Radrizzani.
 He then bowed to the demands of Bielsa in the transfer market and rather than signing quantity he signed quality.
 Barry Douglas, Patrick Bamford, Lewis Baker, Jamal Blackman and Jack Harrison have all arrived and Bielsa seems happy.